Have you made up your mind to stream on twitch? And want to learn how to do a test stream on Twitch.

 You can change it by going to OBS settings > Output > Video Bitrate.

 Yes, you can do a private stream on twitch.
-So once you have tested everything probably you wish to preview that, how your stream looks like now.
+So once you have tested everything probably you wish to preview what, how your stream looks like now.

 Once you have connected the twitch stream key along with the twitch inspector test key you can click on OBS “Start streaming”.